Sopra-Steria-Norge-Kubernetes/OpenShift/docs/About Openshift/What-is-Openshift.md

 ## Conclusion

 OpenShift simplifies the process of deploying, managing, and scaling containerized applications.
-With its robust features, developer-friendly tools, and support for hybrid and multi-cloud environments, it is an ideal platform for organizations looking to modernize their application infrastructure.
+With its robust features, developer-friendly tools, and support for hybrid and multi-cloud environments, it is an ideal platform for organizations looking to modernize their application infrastructure